d-kja/secret-shop/README.md

 Path: `C:\Users\[YOUR-USER]\AppData\Local\Packages\PythonSoftwareFoundation.Python.3.12_[SOME-WEIRD-HASH]\LocalCache\local-packages\Python312\Scripts`

 Remember to replace the `[YOUR-USER]` with your actual user and the `[SOME-WEIRD-HASH]` with the hash that the python folder has in your computer.
-Just one thing though, I installed python with microsoft store, so your the steps that you need to take might be different.
+Just one thing though, I installed python with microsoft store, so the steps that you need to take to achieve the same result might be different.

 <br />